 A total of ?? samples with cycle threshold (CT) values of <25 were selected for sequencing of the E1 gene.
 Viral RNA was extracted from 140 µL of serum using QIAamp Viral RNA mini Kit (QIAGEN, Cat#52906), converted into first-strand cDNA using LunaScript RT SuperMix (New England Biolabs, Cat#M3010L) according to the manufacturers instruction.
 The first-strand cDNA was amplified with Q5 Hot start High fidelity 2X Master mix (New England Biolabs, Cat# E3010) using the 3 sets of primers described previously (https://doi.org/10.1371/journal.pone.0050476).
 The primers produced a set of 3 overlapping amplicons of 756, 1014 and 839 bp size.
 This approach allowed the sequencing of the complete E1 gene.
 The final products were then purified with the ExoSAP-IT Express PCR product purification kit (Applied Biosystems, USA, Cat#).
 Cycle sequencing reactions were performed using the BigDye terminator v3.1 cycle sequencing kit (Applied Biosystems) using 3 sets of primers used for amplification of E1 gene, followed by purification of the cycle sequencing products with the BigDye XTerminator purification kit (Applied Biosystems).
 Automated capillary electrophoresis was performed with the purified cycle sequencing products in a SeqStudio Flex 8 Genetic Analyzer (Applied Biosystems).

+Statistical analysis